bokeh/bokeh/docs/bokeh/source/docs/user_guide/topics/graph.rst

 - edge data and glyphs using the ``edge_renderer`` attribute
 - the layout strategy using the ``layout_provider`` attribute

-While the positions of the nodes could theorically be stored in the ``node_renderer``, this approach allows for more flexibility.
+While the positions of the nodes could theoretically be stored in the ``node_renderer``, this approach allows for more flexibility.
 The same graph data can be viewed differently depending on the ``layout_provider``, which will dictate the placement of the nodes.